Psychic reading: Psychometry

 Psychometry is a form of psychic reading in which the reader claims to obtain details about another through physical contact with their possessions.
 Psychometry readers often ask the subject for their favorite and most meaningful objects, such as wedding rings, glasses, car keys, etc., for the reading.
 The belief is that objects which are in close proximity to a person for extended periods of time hold some of that person's 'energy'.
 This method has been used in attempts to locate missing persons.

 Rune reading

 Runes are the letters of a set of related alphabets used to write various Germanic languages before the adoption of the Latin alphabet.
 There is evidence to suggest that they also had magical or divinatory uses.
 In modern settings, stones or tablets with runes inscribed on them are cast on a mat or cloth to discern future events or path a problem or issue will take.
 Runes are also used by some witches and other practitioners of divination.

 Tarot reading

 Tarot cards have been greatly popularized, but can be often regarded solely as entertainment.
 Traditional decks are available in chain bookstores.
 New decks also frequently appear in New Age bookstores.
 Though not requiring psychic abilities, Tarot cards can be used as a psychic or cold reading tool and Tarot readings are common at psychic fairs.

+Remote viewing

+This is a form of psychic information gathering where the psychic is given blind or informed co-ordinates and approximates the shape, dimensions, cultural landscape or otherwise of a 'target'.
+The CIA is reported - by its own admission - to have hired said psychics, with reputable ones including names like Ingo Swann and Joseph McGoneagle.